 • Salt-based Softeners

-Furthermore, salt-based Softeners is the most popular type of softener.
+Furthermore, salt-based Softeners are the most popular type of softener.
 More so, this softener classifies as an ion-exchange softener.
 The system adds salt to the water to counteract its hardness.
 The disadvantage is the salty taste.
 Ion-exchange softeners remove undesirable substances — such as calcium and magnesium ions — and replace them with sodium chloride.

 Likewise, the system usually consists of one or two cabinets that house elements of the ion exchanger.
 The two components include a container with resin beads and with brine.
 The water runs through the resin beads, which attracts calcium and magnesium ions and releases sodium ions.
 When the beads saturate, the brine triggers to flush the resin and remove the captured sodium ions.